tonmoydeb404/learn-relational-databases-by-building-a-database-of-video-game-characters/TUTORIAL.md

-# Learn Relational Databases by Building a Mario Database
+# Learn Relational Databases by Building a Database of Video Game Characters

 > Welcome to the Relational Database Lessons!